CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Location & Area

-Chinatown is centrally located in San Francisco, bordered by the Financial District, North Beach, and Union Square, making it an easy and essential stop on any city tour.
-If you find yourself lost, just follow the scent of dumplings.
+San Francisco’s Chinatown sits right next to the Financial District, North Beach, and Union Square, which makes it an easy add-on to almost any day of sightseeing.
+If you find yourself slightly turned around, you’re not alone — just follow the lanterns (or the scent of dumplings).

 Why You Should Visit Chinatown